 Examples of volunteer opportunities include:

-The Garden’s special events are critical to our success, helping to increase funding while raising public awareness of the programs and activities of the Garden.
-Spring and Fall Plant Sale, Bunny Bonanza, Scarecrow Trail, Bootanica, and Galaxy of Lights are just a few of the events that require a large team of volunteers to help the events run smoothly and efficiently.
-Assignments include event preparation, greeting guests, assisting with activities and games, serving refreshments, and clean up.
-This area has the most volunteer flexibility, and adults and teens are invited to get involved.
+The Garden’s events are critical to our success, helping to increase funding while raising public awareness of the programs and activities of the Garden.
+Spring and Fall Plant Sale, Scarecrow Trail, and Galaxy of Lights are just a few of the events where individuals have the opportunity to be a part of a large team of volunteers who ensure the events run smoothly and efficiently.
+Opportunities include event preparation, greeting guests, assisting with activities and games, serving refreshments, and cleaning up.
+This area has the most volunteer flexibility, and we encourage volunteers of all ages to get involved!

-Like any busy office, the Garden always needs organized individuals for administrative support.
-From database entry to preparation of large mailings, there are always routine office tasks for an additional pair of hands!
+Like any busy office, the Garden always wants organized individuals for administrative support.
+From database entry to the preparation of large mailings, there are always routine office tasks for an additional pair of hands!

-Docents are special Garden ambassadors that lead tours for both children and adults and assist in classroom workshops for thousands of school children each year.
+Docents are special Garden ambassadors that lead tours for the public.
 They have a direct impact on achieving the mission and goals of the Garden.
-They Care!
-As a Docent you will have limitless opportunities to share your sense of wonder as you connect with people of all ages!
+As a Docent, you will have limitless opportunities to share your sense of wonder as you connect with people of all ages!

-Becoming a Garden Docent is a volunteer position that requires extensive training and an ongoing commitment, and in return the Garden’s staff strives to give each Docent a satisfying, productive, and rewarding experience.
-Please visit the Docent webpage for more information.
+Becoming a Garden Docent is a volunteer position that requires additional training, and in return, the Garden’s staff strives to give each Docent a satisfying, productive, and rewarding experience.

-Attend a two hour training session and become a shuttle driver.
-Give guests a ride through the Garden on a golf cart while sharing information about its history.
+Our docents are our shuttle drivers.
+This opportunity requires additional training but allows you to give guests a ride through the Garden on a golf cart while sharing information about its history.

-Under direction of the Horticulture staff, participate in day-to-day activities from planting, landscaping, weeding, watering and mulching to other grounds maintenance and expansion projects.
-If you like hands-on experience in pruning, native plants, perennials, annuals and even weeds, become a gardening volunteer.
+Under the direction of the Horticulture staff, participate in day-to-day activities from planting, landscaping, weeding, watering, and mulching to other grounds maintenance and expansion projects.
+If you like hands-on experience in pruning, native plants, perennials, annuals, and even weeds, become a gardening volunteer.